 If when you try to open a program on your Windows computer you receive an error message The program can’t start because api-ms-win-crt-runtime-l1-1-0.dll is missing from your computer, it either means that Universal CRT, which is part of the Visual C++ Redistributable has either failed to install properly or that the api-ms-win-crt-runtime-l1-1-0.dll file has gone missing or become corrupted.
 Similar troubleshooting should be following if the error occurs for api-ms-win-crt-heap-l1-1-0.dll.

-You may receive this error when trying to open some Adobe applications, SmartFTP software, Skype, Autodesk, Corel Draw, Microsoft Office, XAMPP, and so on.
+You may receive this error when trying to open some Adobe Program Files, SmartFTP software, Skype, Autodesk, Corel Draw, Microsoft Office, XAMPP, and so on.
 The DLL error can occur during loading or launch.

-Before you begin, make sure that your Windows is updated.
-Run Windows Update and confirm.
+Before you begin, make sure that your Windows is updated – so check for updates and confirm.
 Also, run the System File Checker to replace potentially corrupted system files.
 Reinstalling the program that is throwing up this error may also help.
 If it does not, then check out the following options.

 If you have already installed Visual C++ 2015 Redistributable package, but you receive the error, you might need to repair the program.
 To do this, open Control Panel and go to “Programs and Features” section.
 Find out Microsoft Visual C++ 2015 Redistributable (x64) [for 64-bit machine] > right-click on it > select Change button > click on the Repair button.

 Related: The program can’t start because AppVIsvSubsystems32.dll is missing.